 f. shipping from NanoRacks in Houston to you: you can request your package to be shipped with cold packs

 As a result of these considerations, each experiment should be designed assuming it will be refrigerated en route to ISS.
 Additionally, teams requesting refrigeration during transportation to ISS, may want to have their experiment initiated shortly after arrival at ISS, given that the FMEs will be brought to room temperature on arrival, and remain at room temperature for the remainder of their stay aboard ISS.

 Note that for Mission 3 to ISS, the thermal controls described above are the only ones available.
 For example, there will be no access to an incubator aboard the ISS, nor can any of the samples be kept frozen during transportation.

 - is opaque, there is therefore no means to photograph samples once loaded

 - has no means of active data acquisition on orbit

 7. Very Important Information for the Experimenter

 Make sure to read the Designing the Flight Experiment page for how to think about framing an experiment, and an overview of the science that might be explored in microgravity.
-Make sure to read about the suite of Teacher and Student Proposer Resources.
+Make sure to read about the suite of Teacher and Student Resources.
 Make sure to get very familiar with the SSEP Mission 3 to ISS: Critical Timeline, and information on the student team proposal process on the Flight Experiment Design Competition page.